How to Avoid 8 Common Debt Settlement Pitfalls

 - Debt Settlement Pitfall #5: Going It Alone When You’re Stressed

-- Debt Settlement Pitfall #6: Falling For A Debt Relief Scam
+- Debt Settlement Pitfall #6: Falling for a Debt Relief Scam

-- Debt Settlement Pitfall #7: Underestimating The Tax Consequences Of Debt Settlement
+- Debt Settlement Pitfall #7: Underestimating the Tax Consequences of Debt Settlement

-- Debt Settlement Pitfall #8: Feeling Hopeless And Lost
+- Debt Settlement Pitfall #8: Feeling Hopeless and Lost

-- Using Debt Settlement To Get Your Finances Back On Track
+- Using Debt Settlement to Get Your Finances Back on Track

 Here are eight common debt settlement pitfalls to be aware of, and how to avoid them.

-Debt Settlement Pitfall #1: Thinking Debt Settlement Is A Big Magic Wand
+Debt Settlement Pitfall #1: Thinking Debt Settlement Is a Big Magic Wand

 Solution: Focus on the right debt.

 One of the biggest debt settlement pitfalls is thinking it can wipe out all your debt at once.
-This isn't the case.
+This isn't always the case.

 On the other hand, secured debts like mortgages and car loans are not a good fit for debt settlement.
 That's because the collateral itself—the home or the car—has value.
 So if you can't pay, the creditor can seize it and sell it.
 Collateral is a safety net for the lender.

 With unsecured debt, creditors don't have this option to get their money back.
-That’s why interest rates are typically higher on unsecured debt.

 If your primary goal is to deal with your unsecured debts and leave only your secured debts to manage, debt settlement could still work for you.